SauravC99/VisualSort/README.md

 # Visual Sort

 Visual Sort is a program will let you visualize different sorting algorithms and generate beautiful videos with sound.
+You can view some examples in the videos folder.

 ![merge](/examples/Merge30.gif)
 ![quickR](/examples/QuickR30.gif)